-You can avoid fees for overdrafts and returned items simply by making sure that your account always contains enough available funds to cover all of your transactions.
+You can avoid overdraft fees simply by making sure that your account always contains enough available funds to cover all of your transactions.
 Please remember, however, that when your account balance includes some funds that are subject to a hold, temporary credit, dispute, or legal process, those funds are not available to cover your transactions.

 Posting Order of Items – The order in which transactions are posted to and paid from your account is important if there is not enough available funds in your account to pay all of the items that we receive for payment.
 The order can affect the number of items that overdraw your account or that are returned unpaid and the amount of fees you may have to pay.
 Transactions can be posted to your account in two different ways - in "real time" as the transaction occurs on a given banking day or in a group or "batch" at the end of each of our banking days, which in most cases is 5:00 p.m., ET.